PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 <img width="223" alt="image" src="https://user-images.githubusercontent.com/39780457/220160670-0b9d1765-2e1e-4385-9f77-221070fcda38.png">

 **Selection of the UART**
-* If you don't use the USB port, you can use RX & TX directly on the controller.
+* you can use RX & TX directly on the controller. (if you don't use the USB port simultaneously)
 * Some boards / Firmwares offer a separate external TTL UART connector (eg FluidNC)

 **Connection signal tower**